rob121/broadlinkgo/README.md

 ## Overview

 This api allows access to the Broadlink family of devices for IR/RM control via an http api.
+There is a web portal for basic management as well.

 ![Image of Home](broadlink_home.jpg?raw=true)